 - Community involvement and service

 - Work experience (medical and non-medical)

-The MAHEC Division of OB/GYN offers many of the same benefits found at other hospitals and medical centers.
+The MAHEC Department of Obstetrics and Gynecology offers many of the same benefits found at other hospitals and medical centers.

 1st year — $51,512

 - Disability insurance for self

 - Resident Training License fee

 - DEA registration fee

 - Cafeteria food stipend while working in hospital.